daniloritarossi/encdec/README.md

 ## Features

-- Portability on Windows, MAC and UNIX / LINUX operating systems
+- Portability on Windows, MAC and UNIX / LINUX and much more operating systems
 - Crypt and Decrypt passwords from a shell_exec
 - Robust password encryption system in GOLANG
 - No further installations are required